utk09-NCL/scss-variables-completion/README.md

 - Type `var(--` to trigger auto-completion, or use `Ctrl+Space` after `var(`
 - Check the Problems panel for warnings about variable usage
 - Use the Variables Overview panel to see all available variables at a glance
-- Configure excluded folders to improve scanning performance in large projects
+- Configure excluded folders and additionalExcludePatterns to improve scanning performance in large projects
 - Set specific scanPaths to focus on relevant directories
+- Adjust maxFilesPerBatch and batchScanDelay for optimal performance in your workspace
+- Enable parallelScanning for faster processing in large monorepos
+- Use fileSystemCaching to speed up subsequent scans
+- Set maxFileSize to skip processing of large files
+- Monitor scan performance and adjust settings based on your workspace size

 ## Troubleshooting